There are a number of important rules of composition in photography.

 Our brains like pattern and repetition.
 We’ll even impose patterns on random elements.
 Think of the fun we have finding patterns in clouds.
 Incorporating repetition and pattern makes our photographic compositions stronger and more interesting.

-Repetition and pattern are often found in shapes and colour.
+Repetition and pattern are often found in shapes and color.

 You may have to change your perspective to make patterns pop.
 Notice how changing perspective alters spacing or hides the pattern.